 What is Examined During a Home Inspection

-Our inspector will carefully check the roof for any missing, loose or damaged shingles or tiles.
-The gutter and downspouts are checked to ensure that water properly runs off the roof and away from the home.
+Our inspector will carefully check the roof for any missing, loose, or damaged shingles or tiles.
+The gutter and downspouts are checked to ensure that water properly runs off the roof and away from home.
 Any skylights and chimneys are checked to ensure they have a proper seal against the elements.

 Grounds & Fencing